The Meridian School is proud to state that we are a community that values and demonstrates what it means to live within a culture of philanthropy.

 Can I break up my gift payments?

 Yes.
 You can set up a recurring donation to be processed monthly or quarterly when making a gift online.

 Can I restrict my Monarch Fund gift to a specific project?

-Gifts to The Monarch Fund are unrestricted.
-This allows the school to support a variety of programs and direct funds to the area of greatest need within the school.
-Donations restricted to a specific program or project are absolutely welcome and appreciated.
-Please contact our Development Director to further discuss giving a restricted gift.
+Gifts to The Monarch Fund are unrestricted, meaning undesignated.
+This allows the school the flexibility to support a variety of programs and direct funds to the area of greatest need within the school.